Information for carers of our patients

 This leaflet aims to answer questions that you may have about caring and St Christopher’s.
 We hope to answer your concerns by concentrating on the most commonly asked questions.
-If you have any more questions please ask your doctor or nurse.
+If you have any more questions please ask your doctor or healthcare professional.

 If you look after a friend or family member who is unable to look after themselves, you are a carer.
 There is no standard picture of a carer and caring can last for a few weeks, or several years; it can occupy a few hours each week, or 24 hours a day.